Website Manager

 The appropriate level-of-play for a child is not determined strictly or solely by the player's age, although age is one factor that parents and managers use to help ascertain the correct level for that child.
 In the level-of-play descriptions, below, we provide guidelines for the skill levels and ages of children who may play at each of the levels.
 All of LGLL's age guidelines are consistent with those suggested by the international little league organization.

-You can reference the following chart Little League Age Chart 2024 as well as click here to check your child's Little League Age based on their birthdate
+You can reference the following chart Little League Age Chart 2025 as well as click hereto check your child's Little League Age based on their birthdate

 Division and team placement are based on the age guidelines, feedback from Player Evaluation Sessions, evaluations from prior year coaches, as well as the requirement of eligibility for all player candidates to attend at least 50 percent of Spring Evaluations which are held in January each season.